Wow, how does it feel to have all IT Customer Requests segmented into one of these four workflows?

 This is such a handy widget.
 The number of tickets reported should match the Open Tickets widget / Total sub-widget number.
 It displays the Total open tickets spread across the last four weeks and more, providing an indication of how old some of the tickets are.

 On Hold – non-widget

 There is a ticket queue where on-hold tickets are placed out of your current view.
 This is on purpose and provides a place to put non-project tickets where engagement is off into the future, mostly due to the Customer’s request.

-By putting the ticket status equal to On Hold and setting a future date, Workflow Rules will move the ticket from view and return it to the Ready to Be Resolved widget when the due date arrives.
+By putting the ticket status equal to On Hold and setting a future date, Workflow Rules will move the ticket from view and return it to the Ready to Engage widget when the due date arrives.
 Rest assured, the Service Coordinator has a widget showing all tickets that are on-hold.

 Coming up next:

 Stay tuned for next week’s article where we take an in-depth look at the recommended Service Coordinator dashboard.
 In future articles, we’ll cover these dashboards:

 - Service Manager (Team Performance)